checklist/checklist-support/docs/mobile/templates/run.md

 If the template has notes, those will be automatically inserted.
 Make any changes or additions you like.
 The created checklist will have those notes.

 ## Trigger
-Click on the Trigger button and the app will create the checklist.
+Click on the Trigger button, and the app will create the checklist.
 The created checklist will show up for any assigned member.